Yetangitu/books/README.md

     -x		skip database update
  		(currently only the 'libgen' database can be updated)

-    -@		use torsocks to connect to the libgen server(s).
+    -@ TORPORT	use torsocks to connect to the libgen server(s).
 You'll need to install torsocks before using this option; try this in case your ISP (or a transit provider somewhere en-route) blocks access to libgen